Get Started: Site Development

 Site Management / Channel Configuration

 One category of developer changes is to set up and maintain channel configuration.
-Channel configuration is not accessed through the brX UI, but through the Site Management API.
-However, even though the channel configuration is not managed through the UI, it still affects the output of the Page Delivery API, in the context of the development project in use, so developers can see the effect of their changes in the Experience Manager.
+Channel configuration is not accessed through the brX UI but through the Site Management API.
+However, even though the channel configuration is not managed through the UI, it still affects the output of the Delivery API, in the context of the development project in use, so developers can see the effect of their changes in the Experience manager.

 The Site Management API can be accessed at